Rp70/phpMyProxy/README.md

 Again, welcomes your contributions.

 # Demo
-The temporarily demo: http://www.magyc.net/phpmyproxy/.
+The temporarily demo: http://www.magyc.net/phpmyproxy/ (insecure HTTP).
 This site wasn't setup by me.
 Someone did it and keep it almost original.
 Thanks magyc.net for doing that!